-Shabbat celebration in Lörrach: insight into the Jewish world of faith!
+Shabbat celebration in Lörrach: insight into the Jewish religious world!

 Transparenz: Redaktionell erstellt und geprüft.